heiner/dylaniki/Modern_Times.md

 dylanpool (making a point that he had borrowed/stolen from emily smith):

-The difference between Bob ripping off the blues guys in the 60s and Bob ripping off the blues guys now is that <em>in the 60s Bob's rip-offs were better than the originals</em>.
+The difference between Bob ripping off the blues guys in the 60s and Bob ripping off the blues guys now is that *in the 60s Bob's rip-offs were better than the originals*.

 There's a point in that.
-Not that quality would be a justification for rip-offs, nor that the statement is <em>always</em> true, taken literally, but to the extent that standing in a creative tradition would imply taking in something from a common storehouse (whether or not an original composer can be identified), processing it, and putting out
+Not that quality would be a justification for rip-offs, nor that the statement is *always* true, taken literally, but to the extent that standing in a creative tradition would imply taking in something from a common storehouse (whether or not an original composer can be identified), processing it, and putting out